amaciver/AudioFiler/README.md

     - Once the network is constructed and dataset established, it is somewhat trivial to train the model
     - Validation will be done with a subset of our dataset, and by subjective judgement

+#### Backend

 #### Frontend Interface
   + ##### Searching and Streaming
-    - We will implement Spotify Search to allow users to select a song to evaluate
+    - We will implement calls to Spotify search to populate an autosuggest field to allow users to select a song to evaluate
-    - We will stream a 30-second clip from spotify into our model
-    - The outcome will be sent back to the frontend for user evaluation
+    - We will make send the id to the backend and receive a result for user evaluation

-  #### Bonus Features
-    * Visualizations showing the training process
-    * Visualizations of the audio feature extraction
-    * User evaluations are incorporated into the dataset and used to improve the model

 ## Project Flowchart